anderramirez-qa/qa-manual-testing-portfolio/Project2-RegistrationTesting/bug_reports.md

 2. Enter any number in the Age field (e.g., 25)
 3. Choose a different date in the Date of Birth field (e.g., 21/07/2010)
 4. Fill the remaining fields with valid data
-5. Click on "submit"
+5. Click on "Submit"

 ### Expected Result
-- Validation error message should be displayed indicating inconsistent data between Age and Date of Birth fields
+- System should validate consistency between Age and Date of Birth
+- Validation error message should be displayed
-- System should not allow registration
+- Employee should not be registered

 ### Actual Result
-- System accepts different values for Age and Date of Birth fields
+- System accepts inconsistent values for Age and Date of Birth fields
 - Employee is registered and added to the table

 ### Status